Acrylic Paint Pouring Triptych Canvases

 Using three more plastic cups you can start adding paint to create your dirty pours.
 There are a few different ways to create acrylic paint poring but the dirty pour is the easiest!
 Start by adding equal amounts of each color to all three cups.
 Be mindful of how much of each color you’re adding.
 Too much black or grey will cause the paintings to come out very dark.
 Once all three of your cups are filled, grab a plaette knife or stick and slowly stir the paint 1-2 times.
 That’s it!
 Do not overmix or your paints will start to emulsify.

 Now the fun & messy part!
 Make sure you are wearing some kind of gloves for this part.
 Take your first cup of mix paint and slowly pour it over the first canvas.
 You can start in the centre or work your way from one corner to the other.
 The paint will start to flow and will run over the sides.
 Gently pick up the canvas and tilt it to help the paint flow evenly all over to cover all four edges.

 Now the hardest part – letting the triptych canvases dry!
 These little guys will take a long time to dry – up to 12 hours.
 The paint is quite thick and will take it’s sweet time to dry.
 Leave them be until they are hard to the touch.

 Once the paint is dry, you can add the Clear Pouring Topcoat to seal your acrylic paint pouring canvases.
-This pouring top coat is so nice and give the paintings a resin like finish.
+This pouring topcoat is so nice and gives the paintings a resin-like finish.
 It dries clear and super glossy!
 And again, you’re going to need to let these sit and dry at least overnight.
 Let them dry as long as possible so that they get a really nice hard shiny finish on them!